jtablesaw/tablesaw/README.md

 ```
 Note the print() method in _tornadoes.structure().print()_.
-Like many Tablesaw methods, _structure()_ returns a table object, and print() produces a
+Like many Tablesaw methods, _structure()_ returns a table object; print() produces a
-string representation of that object for display.
+string representation for display.
 Because structure returns a table, you can perform other operations on it, like:

 ```java